Nature & Outdoor Recreation

 Distance from Forest Grove: 10 miles

 Don’t be surprised to see rows of bikes outside one of the Downtown coffee shops or local wineries.
 Our forest trails, country roads and wineries surrounding the city are excellent byways for experts and beginners.
-Olson’s Bicycles can provide quick turn around on bicycle repairs or find the right rental bike for you.
+Olson’s Bicycles can provide quick turn around on bicycle repairs.
 Stop in and pick up your Forest Grove by bike map.
 It showcases seven tours starting in Forest Grove and showcasing the area’s beauty.
 They are free.
 Also, enjoy biking the Tualatin Valley with the first State designated scenic bikeway in Washington County.

 Camping, hiking, cycling, horseriding